 18. Raby Castle

-Raby Castle was built near the town of Staindrop in the County Durham in the northeast of England.
+Raby Castle was built near the town of Staindrop in the County of Durham in the northeast of England.

 The castle was built by John Neville, 3rd Baron Neville de Raby, between approximately 1367 and 1390.